haleanana/our-recipe/README.md

 - Due to the lack of control on the size and quality of images submitted, some photos may look pixelated/ stretched.
 Status: I would like to implement a feature wher users are able to upload a file rather than a URL.
 I would also like to set a size for uniformity.
 Due to the complexity of this feature, this bugs remains for now.
+6. **Edit/Update recipe text area blank spaces**
+- During edit/update, the text area for some recipes have empty white spaces.
+Issue might be fixed by making textarea code one line.
+This could also be caused by people editing and messing with the recipes.
+This issue is still under observation.

 **Note: "Add recipe" button is designed to be overlapping the Jumbotron border on certain screen sizes and not on other screen sizes**